nsc-de/js-database/README.md

 const { createDatabase } = require('nscdb');
 const { SyncJsonFileAdapter } = require('nscdb/json_adapter');
 ```
-Now you can use the normal quickstart, but no await is needed anymore
+Now you can use the normal quickstart again, but no await instruction is needed anymore
 ```js
 let database = createDatabase(new JsonFileAdapter("./database.json"));